GSA/ficam-management/_contribute/contribute.md

 - [Add a new page]({{site.baseurl}}/contribute/addpage) - create a new page to add to this site.
 - [Edit an existing page]({{site.baseurl}}/contribute/editpage) - submit direct changes and line edits to content on this site.

 Using GitHub as a first-time user can be overwhelming.
-An introduction video is available from DigitalGov on YouTube: [Introduction to GitHub](https://youtu.be/uNa9GOtM6NE){:target="_blank"}.
+An introduction video is available from DigitalGov on YouTube: [Introduction to GitHub](https://youtu.be/uNa9GOtM6NE){:target="_blank"}{:rel="noopener noreferrer"}.

 ## About This Repository